deepakgouda/ornate_labyrinth/content/posts/A-Z AWS Lambda functions and OpenCV/index.md

    ```

 Once the function is updated, the function can be triggered from the Lambda dashboard or CLI manually or by setting up a trigger.

+NOTE : After adding a trigger, be careful not to write the image into the same bucket.
+This will cause a cyclic trigger and will result in endless lambda function calls and S3 storage will fill up.

 I would like to thank [Big Endian Data](https://www.bigendiandata.com/2019-04-15-OpenCV_AWS_Lambda/) for helping me understand the flow and present a simplified procedure here.